 - 3000 State Revenue from the Colorado Department of Education.
 Revenue from State sources that CDE sends to Districts and BOCES.
-ALL State revenue must be coded with both a Source Code and Grant/Project Code. - 3010 State Revenue from Other State Agencies or Local Agencies (other than CDE).
+ALL State revenue must be coded with both a Source Code and Grant/Project Code.
+These revenues will be displayed on the Grant Revenue Received Reconciliation Report within Data Pipeline. - 3010 State Revenue from Other State Agencies or Local Agencies (other than CDE).
 Revenue from a State source that is sent by a state or local agency other than CDE.
 ALL State revenue must be coded with both a Source and Grant/Project Code.

-- 3110 State Share (Equalization).
-Revenue from the Public School Finance Act of 1994 (as amended). - 3111 Hold Harmless Kindergarten.
-Funding provided pursuant to 22-54-130, C.R.S. for any district that participated in the Colorado preschool program in FY 2007-08 and that served children authorized to participate in the district's preschool program through a full-day kindergarten portion of the program in FY 2007-08. - 3200 Adjustments to Categorical Revenue.
-All positive or negative adjustments (besides Equalization Adjustment) due to Colorado Department of Education (CDE) audit findings. i.e. if you have a Transportation audit finding use Source 3200 with Grant Code 3160. - 3210 Equalization Adjustment.
-Positive or negative adjustments to state equalization funding due to Colorado Department of Education (CDE) audit findings. - 3300 Return of State Categoricals.
-Negative adjustments to state categorical programs resulting from repayments to CDE by "categorical buyout" school districts as required by Section 22-54-107, C.R.S.
-Do not record categorical program funding repayments resulting from CDE audits; instead, such payments should be recorded in the source 3200 series. - 3951 Services Provided WITHIN the BOCES (or AU): State Level Revenue for services provided by the district or BOCES to the BOCES (or AU) or school districts within the BOCES (or AU).
-Source 3951 does not include revenue from instructional services which is recognized using source 1321, and does not include revenue from transportation services which is recognized using source 1421.
-This revenue represents funds that were already recognized as revenue in another school district or BOCES.
-Use of this code ensures all interdistrict payments can be eliminated when consolidating reports from multiple school districts and BOCES at State levels.
-See Appendix D, "BOCES." - 3952 Services Provided Other Colorado Districts or BOCES (or AU): State Level.
-Revenue for services provided by the district or BOCES to a Colorado school district or BOCES (or AU) outside the BOCES (or AU).
-Source 3952 does not include revenue from instructional services which is recognized using source 1322, and does not include revenue from transportation services which is recognized using source 1422.
+These revenues will not be displayed on the Grant Revenue Received Reconciliation Report within Data Pipeline. - 3110 State Share (Equalization).
+Revenue from the Public School Finance Act of 1994 (as amended). - 3111 Hold Harmless Kindergarten (no longer in use beginning July 1, 2019).
+Funding provided pursuant to § 22-54-130, C.R.S., for any district that participated in the Colorado preschool program in FY 2007-08 and that served children authorized to participate in the district's preschool program through a full-day kindergarten portion of the program in FY 2007-08. - 3200 Adjustments to Categorical Revenue.
+All positive or negative adjustments (besides Equalization Adjustment) due to Colorado Department of Education (CDE) audit findings (e.g., a Transportation audit finding is coded to Source 3200 with Grant Code 3160). - 3210 Equalization Adjustment.
+Positive or negative adjustments to state equalization funding due to Colorado Department of Education (CDE) audit findings or district repayment/return of unused carryover ASCENT slots. - 3300 Return of State Categoricals.
+Negative adjustments to state categorical programs resulting from repayments to CDE by "categorical buyout" school districts as required by § 22-54-107, C.R.S.
+Do not record categorical program funding repayments resulting from CDE audits; instead, such payments should be recorded in the source 3200 series. - 3951 Services Provided WITHIN the BOCES (or AU): State Level.
+Revenue for services provided by the district or BOCES to the BOCES (or AU) or school districts within the BOCES (or AU).
+Source 3951 does not include revenue from instructional services which is recognized using source 1321 and does not include revenue from transportation services which is recognized using source 1421.
 This revenue represents funds that were already recognized as revenue in another school district or BOCES.
 Use of this code ensures all interdistrict payments can be eliminated when consolidating reports from multiple school districts and BOCES at State levels.
 See Appendix D, "BOCES."